YugabyteDB-Samples/pg-migrated-apps/apps/Confluence.md

 # Confluence

 A collaborative platform used for creating, sharing, and organizing content within teams and organizations.
-Built by Atlassian, the same company who built JIRA.
+Built by Atlassian, the same company that built JIRA.

 [Official Website](https://www.atlassian.com/software/confluence)